Bank of China closes account of key North Korean bank

 China has stepped up checks on shipments to and from North Korea, but the flow of goods in and out of the reclusive state appears largely unaffected, according to more than a dozen trading firms Reuters spoke to recently.

-(Additional reporting by John Ruwitch and Zhang Shengnan, and Anna Yukhananov in Washington, Writing by Dean Yates; Editing by Alex Richardson and Leslie Adler)
+(Additional reporting by John Ruwitch and Zhang Shengnan, Writing by Dean Yates; Editing by Alex Richardson)